Baron-von-Riedesel/Dos64-stub/Readme.txt

   2. Requirements

-  to run an image with the dos64stb-stub one needs:
+  to run an image with Dos64stb attached one needs:

    - a 64-bit CPU
    - an installed DOS